8 killed, 42 missing in landslides in typhoon-hit Vietnam

+Rescuers dug up eight bodies Thursday morning in Tra Van village in south central Quang Nam province where a hillside collapsed on houses.
+The victims had taken shelter in the community as the typhoon approached, the official Vietnam News Agency reported.

-In Tra Leng village, several kilometers (miles) from Tra Van, another landslide buried several houses occupied by about 45 people, including four who managed to survive.
-Rescuers have recovered three bodies and were scrambling to save others.
+In Tra Leng village, about 45 kilometers (28 miles) from Tra Van, another landslide buried a community with several houses occupied by about 45 people, including four who managed to escape.
+Rescuers have recovered three bodies and were scrambling to save others, Vietnam News said.

+Tra Leng remains inaccessible due to damaged roads and other landslides and government disaster-response teams were using bulldozers and excavators to open up a road to bring in more rescuers and heavy equipment.

-The initial death toll reflect the ferocity of the typhoon, which Vietnamese officials feared may be the worst to hit the country in 20 years.
-The typhoon slammed central Vietnam on Wednesday with destructive force while at least three provinces were still recovering from recent deadly flooding that killed more than 100 people and destroyed hundreds of houses early this month.
+Tra Leng and Tran Van lie in the mountains of the hard-hit province of Quang Nam in a coastal region still recovering from floods that killed 136 people and destroyed hundreds of houses earlier this month.

-Authorities earlier said Molave sank two fishing boats with 26 crew members off Binh Dinh province.
-The navy deployed two rescue boats to search for them, according to state-run VTV network.

 At least 40,000 people were evacuated to emergency shelters and authorities shut down offices, factories and schools to prevent casualties.